btimofeev/UniPatcher/app/src/main/res/raw/faq.md

 There are several ways to solve this problem:

-- Do not apply patches to the ROM located on the external SD card.
-Just move the ROM into the internal memory of the device.
+- Do not apply patches to the ROM file located on the external SD card.
+Just move the ROM file into the internal memory of the device.
 - Specify the path to any directory in the internal memory of the device as the output directory (in the settings).
 - Specify the path to **Android/data/org.emunix.unipatcher/** directory on the external SD card as the output directory (in the settings).
 - Install [SDFix](https://play.google.com/store/apps/details?id=nextapp.sdfix) application (requires ROOT access).